Tumour, node and metastasis (TNM) staging is the most common way that doctors stage stomach cancer.

 - T4b means the tumour has grown through the stomach wall and into other organs or body structures nearby such as the liver, food pipe (oeosphagus) or abdominal wall

-Node in TNM means your lymph nodes which are a network of glands throughout the body, for example in your armpits, neck and groins.
+Node (N) describes whether the cancer has spread to the lymph nodes.
+Lymph nodes are a network of glands throughout the body, for example in your armpits, neck and groins.
 They drain away waste fluid, waste products and damaged cells, and contain cells that fight infection.

 - N3a means there are cancer cells in 7 to 15 nearby lymph nodes